Importance Monitoring Root Causes in Aviation SMS

 However, I say “MAY be a troubling sign” as opposed to “IS a troubling sign” because significant trends in these risk management charts also may reflect a root concern of your organization.

 When identifying root causes, it’s always helpful to review some of the related safety issues with a fresh set of eyes to determine if the original root cause assessment still seems to be the most likely cause.
-Such reviews can help assure that the root cause trends are indeed performance-related as opposed to “assessment” related.
+Such reviews can help ensure that the root cause trends are indeed performance-related as opposed to “assessment” related.

 Where Does This Data Come From?